Sarvina01/mini-ai-pipeline/README.md

 **Course:** CAS2105 — Homework 6

 ## 1. Introduction
+This project investigates a compact AI pipeline for classifying news headlines.
+News headline classification was chosen as the focus because it is a tangible, widely applicable problem: accurate topic classification is essential for news aggregators, recommendation engines, and automated content moderation systems.

+The AG News dataset was selected for its public availability, structured format, and suitability for fast experimentation on a manageable subset.
+The project compares a naïve baseline (keyword-based) with an AI pipeline (MiniLM embeddings + Logistic Regression), demonstrating the advantages of semantic embeddings over simple heuristic approaches.
+The AI pipeline uses MiniLM embeddings combined with a logistic regression classifier, chosen for their efficiency, ease of use, and ability to capture semantic meaning without heavy fine-tuning.

+Overall, this project emphasizes the AI workflow: defining the problem, designing a baseline, building an improved pipeline, evaluating results, and reflecting on outcomes.
+The pipeline is lightweight, reproducible, and interpretable, capable of running efficiently on a single GPU or CPU.

+## 2. Task Definition
 **Task:** Classify news headlines into four categories: `World`, `Sports`, `Business`, and `Sci/Tech` using the AG News dataset.
 **Motivation:** Quick and reliable headline classification is useful for news aggregation, topic routing, personalized feeds, and automated content moderation.
 This project emphasizes the AI pipeline process: problem definition, baseline, model pipeline, evaluation, and reflection.
 It demonstrates the workflow of developing and comparing simple AI methods on a real dataset.

-## 2. Task Definition
 **Input:** Single short news headline (text).
 **Output:** One of four labels {World, Sports, Business, Sci/Tech}.
 **Success criteria:** High classification accuracy and balanced macro F1 across classes on held-out test data.
 The system should be reproducible and interpretable for quick experimentation.